sugarlabs/GSoC/Ideas-2025.md

  - Change speed
  - Share and collaborate
  - Export as a video
  - Access to a list of existing fun templates
+ - Import a photo of an human body to create a stickman figure in the same pose

 Inspirations:<br>
  - https://activities.sugarlabs.org/en/sugar/addon/4044